 Estimated Local Investment

-The design of the new Consulate will include a variety of energy-efficiency strategies including solar photovoltaic (PV) arrays, stormwater retention and infiltration, and local or regionally-adapted plantings.
-The adapted ramada awnings and the efficient exterior envelope will reduce solar heat gain and reduce the demand on the cooling system in the harsh desert climate.
+The design includes a variety of utility optimization strategies including solar photovoltaic (PV) arrays, storm water retention and infiltration, and regionally-adapted landscaping.
+The adapted Ramada awnings and the efficient exterior envelope reduce solar heat gain and the demand on the cooling system in the harsh desert climate.
+The façade is primarily clad in stacked regional stone, which keeps solar heat gain to a minimum by acting as a heat sink.
 The project targets Leadership in Energy and Environmental Design (LEED) Silver certification.